fubralimited/CentOS-KVM-Image-Tools/README.md

 Where centos_vm is the name of the virtual machine we want to create.

-By default this script uses the centos6x-vm-gpt-selinux.cfg kickstart configuration file.
+By default this script uses the centos6x-vm-gpt-selinux.cfg Kickstart configuration file.
 Fell free to create new configuration files and clone the centoskvm.sh script to set different parameters.

-The main operation performed by the centoskvm.sh script are:
+The main operations of the centoskvm.sh script are as follows in case you wish to complete the process manually.

 #### 1. virt-install : creating the VM using virt-install